-The Victorian Government recently announced a $45 million International Student Emergency Relief Fund.
-The fund provides one-off payments to help international students in financial hardship due to coronavirus (COVID-19).
+The Victorian Government's $45 million International Student Emergency Relief Fund is available to support eligible international students who are facing financial hardship due to lost work and wages because of the coronavirus (COVID-19) pandemic.

-Please visit International Student Emergency Relief Fund – information for private training provider students for more information about how to apply.
+International Student Emergency Relief Fund - information for private training provider students

 More support for international students in Victoria